-Prerequisites: SEMR 200, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours Description: This first project in the student's experiential program challenges the student to identify, investigate and analyze a particular topic in the program of study or a concentration.
+Prerequisites: EXPL 200, an approved learning contract, permission of the Office of Experiential Programs, designation of an appropriate academic advisor, and a minimum of 40 earned semester hours

+Description: This first project in the student's experiential program challenges the student to identify, investigate and analyze a particular topic in the program of study or a concentration.
 A key objective is to apply skills, methods, and knowledge obtained in prior courses with independent thinking and research; the final product represents the successful and purposeful application of knowledge.
 The project is undertaken with the close mentorship of a faculty member and may involve a community partner.
 Projects can involve scientific-based research or laboratory experiences, needs analysis or development plans for external organizations, or market studies and business plan proposals.
 Offered as needed.

-MEBA 310 - eCommerce and mCommerce
+MEBA 310 - Integration of Business Technology and Commerce

-Prerequisites: MEBA 110 and MEBA 210 or CISC 120; MEBA 210 may be completed concurrently Description: This course studies, analyzes and evaluates the business and technical aspects of eCommerce and mCommerce (mobile commerce).
-Business strategies to start a business, advertising a business, and selling the business product are covered.
-Case studies are used to explain the business process that needs to be automated to support the eCommerce and mCommerce initiatives.
-Economic trends and emerging web and mobile computing technologies are explored to understand the technical, business, and social processes that are shaping the electronic marketplace.
-Offered Fall semester, even-numbered years.
+Description: This course studies, analyzes, and evaluates how business and technology integrate in order to create sustainable systems within the modern economy.
+The student will build small web and mobile applications in order to better understand how business and technology comes together.
+Case studies are used to explain the business processes and scenarios that drive new enterprises.
+Economic trends and emerging web and mobile computing technologies are explored to understand the technical, business, and social processes that are shaping the modern marketplace.
+Offered Spring semester, annually.